The USAAF at Hethel

 WHEN THE WAR WAS OVER....

 When the Americans left the base came under the control of RAF Fighter Command and 65 and 126 Squadrons were stationed there for a short time.
 They were followed by a couple of Polish squadrons (303 & 316) which were kept in being because of the post-war political situation in Russian-occupied Eastern Europe.
-When they were disbanded at the end of 1946, many of the men opted to stay in Britain - a number settling in or near Mulbarton.
+They were sent in to clear up the base - safely remove or relocate ammunition, fuel, equipment, etc, so that it could be returned to civilian use.
+When these Polish squadrons were disbanded at the end of 1946, many of the men opted to stay in Britain - a number settling in or near Mulbarton.

 Barbara Gent's MEMORIES OF HETHEL CAMP: